The Joy of Eating: From Farm to Fork

 Embrace Local Options

 Frog Bottom Farm is a community-supported vegetable farm in Pamplin that serves Lynchburg and surrounding areas as far as Roanoke and Richmond.
+Aside from opting for local and fresh, you can also try some of the halal products if you want to spice up your taste in food.

 Husband and wife team Ali and Lisa Moussalli bought the farm back in 2008 and started growing in 2009.
 They are going into their third season here in the area, and previously farmed on rented land in Northern Virginia.
 The Moussallis grow on about 11 of Frog Bottom’s 25 acres.